 For school-age children who are having difficulties interpreting sounds, audiologists can do an auditory processing assessment.
-This assessment checks whether your child has an auditory processing disorder.
+This assessment checks whether your child has auditory processing disorder.

 The audiologist might ask you to help during testing – for example, by holding your child on your lap or encouraging your child to do the test.
 The audiologist might also ask you about things you’ve noticed in your child’s hearing, speech or communication.

 The tests will also usually include looking in your child’s ears and testing the movement of the eardrum and the middle ear.

-The audiologist will use the test results and observations of your child’s hearing and communication to work out what hearing problems your child has.
+The audiologist will use the test results and observations of your child’s hearing and communication to work out what, if any, hearing problems your child has.

-If your child has been diagnosed with a permanent or temporary hearing loss, the audiologist can tell you about different ways to improve your child’s hearing, speech and language development.
+If your child has been diagnosed with a permanent or temporary hearing loss, the audiologist can tell you about ways to improve your child’s hearing, speech and language development.
 These might include hearing aids or cochlear implants.

 The audiologist can also help your child manage any hearing problems in everyday life.
 For example, the audiologist can give your child’s teachers some strategies to help your child hear better in the classroom.

-The audiologist might refer your child to other allied health practitioners like speech pathologists or psychologists.
-And if your child needs further medical tests and treatment, the audiologist can refer him to a medical specialist like an ear, nose and throat (ENT) surgeon.
+The audiologist might recommend that your child sees other allied health professionals like speech pathologists or psychologists.
+And if your child needs further medical tests and treatment, the audiologist might recommend that your child sees a medical specialist like an ear, nose and throat (ENT) specialist.

 Before going to an audiologist

-Before seeing the audiologist, it’s a good idea to find out about the following things:
+Before seeing the audiologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the audiologist: talk with your GP or child and family health nurse about why your child needs to see an audiologist.
+- Why you’re going: talk with your GP or child and family health nurse about why your child needs to see an audiologist.